It takes a special blend of skills within an agency environment to inspire and manage others to deliver great work.

 - Shape a personal plan for performance management success.

-FOCUS: Module Two explores performance skill techniques in setting expectations, building trust, negotiating outcomes and providing effective feedback.
+FOCUS: This module explores performance techniques and builds skills in setting expectations, building trust, negotiating outcomes and providing effective feedback.

 SKILLS & LEARNING: